 It then floods the interior, which is convenient since the interior isn't represented.

-The Arctic Ocean must not be adjacent to Team Light at Antarctica.
+The Arctic Ocean must not be adjacent to Team Twist at Antarctica.

 The Arctic Ocean